simonharris1992/Simons-simple-CMS/README.md

  You are now free to write your own site in index.php.
 Put all your webcode where prompted.
  To pull text from the database create it in the /admin UI and in your index code use <?php echo $r[x]; ?> where x is equal to the ID available in the /admin ui.
 There is some simple code already in the index.php you can use as reference for functionality

+if you have any questions or requests fire a message at: me@simonharris.co

 Planned updates (no order announced):